-Rich, fudge brownies stuffed with cherry flavor and topped with a homemade chocolate icing makes these Chocolate Cherry Bars so delicious!
+Melt in your mouth Chocolate Cherry Bars with a rich chocolate icing on top.
+If you love a chocolate and cherry combination you are going to love these chocolate bars loaded with cherries.
 They are super easy to make because they start with a boxed cake mix.
 Perfect for potlucks, bake sales, parties and more.

 How to Make Chocolate Cherry Bars

-- Place butter, sugar and milk in a saucepan and bring it to a boil.
-Boil it for one minute and then add chocolate chips.
-Stir until they melt and the mixture is smooth.
+As soon as you take the bars out of the oven, prepare the chocolate icing.
+Combine sugar, butter and milk in a small saucepan and bring to a boil.
+Boil for one minute and then add chocolate chips.

 More Amazing Dessert Recipes!

 Looking for more dessert recipes to satisfy your sweet tooth?
 Here are a few you have to try!

 - Cherry pie bars have a soft, flaky crust flavored with almond and stuffed with cherry pie filling!
 Easier than pie but just as yummy!